fmbenhassine/gossed/README.md

 SSE deamon is a small command-line tool that turns data received on it's standard input into server sent events.
 This makes it very easy to push data to browsers.
 What data to push and how to interpret it in the browser is up to you.

-`ssed` is inspired by the great [websocketd](http://websocketd.com/) by [@joewalnes](https://twitter.com/joewalnes) but is quite different: it does not wrap an existing command, it just reads messages from the standard input and push them as server sent events.
+`ssed` is inspired by the great [websocketd](http://websocketd.com/) by [@joewalnes](https://twitter.com/joewalnes) but it's quite different: it does not wrap an existing command, it just reads messages from the standard input and push them as server sent events.

 # How to use it?

-`ssed` requires node js.
+`ssed` requires node js and npm.
 To install `ssed`, run the following commands:

 ```shell
 $>git clone https://github.com/benas/ssed.git